xScoopy/discord_scrape_bot/README.md

 Within the Discord server, there are a few commands that can be utilized.

 - !genres - displays the list of genres supported by the bot.
-- !<genre> - triggers a scrape of the Steam Store's top selling games under the genre entered here.
+- !{genre} - triggers a scrape of the Steam Store's top selling games under the genre entered here.
 Both original and discounted prices will be provided, along with a release date and link to the game page directly on Steam.